arthyn/kartchners/site/products/smoked-sausage/smoked-mixed-sausage.md

 name: Smoked Sausage
 sku: 11
 image: "/v1613851803/kartchners/sausage/DSC_1644_yxilip.jpg"
-description: 'One of the largest varieties of smoked sausage in our area, all guaranteed to make your mouth water. '
+description: "One of the largest varieties of smoked sausage in our area, all guaranteed to make your mouth water. \n3 link packs"
 product_options:
 - option_name: green onion garlic pork
   option_price: 7.59